 What is SBIRT?

-Primary care centers, hospitals, and other community settings provide excellent opportunities for early intervention with at-risk substance users and intervention for persons with substance use disorders.
+Primary care centers, hospitals, and other community settings provide excellent opportunities for early intervention with both at-risk substance users and those with substance-use disorders.